 When you are making money from your blog, you have to track every single dollar of income you get.
 And since you report and pay taxes on your income, you’ll also get to deduct your expenses (meaning you need to track those too).
 The best way to do this is by keeping your blogging income separate.
 If you have your blogging income going to your personal bank account, you’re sifting through WAY more transactions to figure out which were and were not blog related.

 Aside from making it easier to track, it also helps with budgeting.
 I like investing in myself and my business with tools and education.
-However, I want to make sure the amount I’m investing isn’t excessive compared to the amount I’m bringing in.
-Having a bank account with JUST my blogging income shows me exactly how much I’ve made from my blog so I know if I should invest in that course I’ve been eyeing up.
+However, I want to make sure the amount I’m investing in the business isn’t excessive compared to the amount I’m bringing in.
+Having a bank account with JUST my blogging income shows me exactly how much I’ve made from my blog so I can get a look at the big-picture of my business finances.

 It also helps when it comes to paying quarterly taxes.
 QuickBooks (the tool I use to manage my blog finances) keeps track of how much I’m likely to be paying in estimated quarterly taxes.
 I keep an eye on that number and make sure I ALWAYS have enough set aside to cover that number.